 Study Skills and Retrieval

-Over the last year the school has undertaken a project to explore a number of highly effective strategies that can be used by students to enhance learning, centred around embedding knowledge and also preparing for assessments.
+Over the last two years, we have undertaken a project to explore a number of highly effective strategies that can be used by students to enhance learning, centred around embedding knowledge and also preparing for assessments.
 This has been developed into the Hungerhill Study Skills Programme.
 All students have a Study Skills booklet which includes information on retrieval of knowledge, learning techniques, command words, the five revision strategies, organisation, revision timetables and wellbeing.

 When students were asked how they revise for assessments, the most common responses were: read/re-read or copy out exercise books/revision guides and highlight key words/phrases.